deanagan/auto_debit_tracker/README.md

 1. To create the project, `flutter create the_pledge_bank`.
 Note the underscores.
 I realised hyphens aren't allowed in package names
 2. To run simply `flutter run`

+## Notes
+1. If the device dropdown is missing, this could happen after switching (windows to mac).
+To fix, do below:
+`rm -rf .idea`
+`rm *.iml`
+2. Do this with the ide closed.
+These command remove the android studio specific settings that came from windows.